odelayIO/Bayclub-Bot/README.md

 I'm not proud of using my engineering skills to cheat the system, but I'm over 40 years old and need to workout to stay healthy.

+This Python script will automatically register for the Ignite class at 7am for Monday, Wednesday, and Friday.
+The Bayclub mobile app is just a website, so you can access the same features from a desktop computer.

+### Assumptions

+This is a list of assumptions:

+- The default location is El Segundo, and you profile has El Segundo as the default location when booking a class.
+- Only support Linux (e.g. Ubuntu) with `cron` for scheduling the time to book the Ignite class.
+- Only supports Chrome webbrowser driver.

 ## System Configuration